Avi-2362/LLM-agents-for-SQL-Pandas-query-generation/520_Project/README.md

-    pytest api_models.py        # tests the User and UserFile models used in the backend pytest sql_agent.py         # tests API for the SQL agent pytest pandas_agent.py      # tests API for the Pandas agent
+    pytest api_models.py        # tests the User and UserFile models used in the backend pytest sql_agent.py         # tests API for the SQL agent pytest pandas_agent.py      # tests API for the Pandas agent pytest validation.py        # tests query validation
 ```
+Alternatively, one can run all tests at once using `pytest *.py`